whonappin/None/about.md

 <link rel="mask-icon" href="/safari-pinned-tab.svg" color="#5bbad5">
 <meta name="msapplication-TileColor" content="#2b5797">
 <meta name="theme-color" content="#ffffff">
-Who Nappin is a video collective that produces the best short films for the price.
+Who Nappin is a friend group that produces the best short films for the price.

 ### More Information